 Qualifying exams are offered four times during the academic year: the third week of the Fall semester, the week after Thanksgiving break, the third week of Spring semester, and the week after Spring break.
-Students may choose any three-day (72-hour) period within these designated weeks.
+Students may choose any three-day (72-hour) period within these designated weeks, but must start an exam during regular business hours (ie. between 8:00am and 5:00pm).
 Students may also take the exam in the summer if the date is approved by all committee members and the DGS.